How to get a money order — and why you may want one

 Getting one takes more work than writing out a check or swiping your credit card.
 Luckily, they’re readily available.
 Here are a few places:

 Prices vary depending on where you go.
-A bank may charge more for a money order than a convenience store.
+For example, a financial institution may charge more for a money order than a convenience store or USPS, and a Western Union money order may differ in price from that of a MoneyGram money order.
 Getting one at Walmart may be your cheapest bet — you can buy one for 88 cents.

 When to use a money order